matsim-org/matsim-episim/README.md

 ### More information

-For more information about the methodology and preliminary results, see VSP working paper https://dx.doi.org/10.14279/depositonce-9835 .
+For more information about the methodology and preliminary results, see our website at https://covid-sim.info/ .

 For more information about MATSim, see here: https://www.matsim.org/.